 Keep in mind that tank water quality and diet can affect your betta’s size, so ensure you are providing them with the best care possible.

-Betta Imbellis fish have an average lifespan of around three years.
-However, your Betta Imbellis can live up to four years with good care.
+This fish has an average lifespan of around three years.
+However, your Betta imbellis can live up to four years with good care.